DaniAffCH/multiperson-realtime-pose-estimation/README.md

 # LitePose keypoint estimation

-LitePose is an efficient and scale invariant Pose Estimation model.
+LitePose is an efficient and scale invariant multi-person pose estimation model.
 Its light architecture allows to perform real-time inference with low computational power devices such as smartphones.
-This is a reimplementation of the original [LitePose paper][1].
+This is a simpler reimplementation of the original [LitePose][1].

 ## How does it work?

+LitePose follows a bottom-up pose estimation approach.
+The single-branch architecture ensures high efficiency, while the Fusion Deconv Head implements the scale invariance by using high resolution features.
+MobileNet structure with large kernels deconvolution is used as backbone.

 ## Installation